Obarun/66/doc/66-tree.md

 ### Current

-This command a *tree* as the current one.
+This command marks a *tree* as the current one.

 #### Interface

 ```
-66 tree [ -h ] current tree
+tree current [ -h ] tree
 ```

 After marking a *tree* as current, the `66` command using the `-t` reacts to that *tree* without the need to specify the `-t` option.